 5. Themes and Melody

-Themes and melody in classical music are balanced and symmetrical.
+Themes and melodies in classical music are balanced and symmetrical.
 They incorporate a folk or popular character that makes them memorable and catchy.

 It’s common for classical themes and melodies to be made up of two phrases that are the same length.
 If the second phrase of a theme begins similarly to the first, it concludes more definitively.
 It will certainly be easier to sing because of the certainty of the ending.
 Also, a melodic phrase usually consists of two or four bars, like a question and answer.

 Composers occasionally used popular melodies as inspiration.
 But, more often than not, they created unique themes with a popular character, even in the most complex works.
 This makes classical melodies among the most melodic and easy to remember.